AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/12_classes.md

 const alberto = new Adult("Alberto",26,"software developer");
 ```

-We created a new ``class` Adult` that inherits from `Person` but if you try to run this code you will get an error:
+We created a new ``class` Adult` that inherits from `Person`, but if you try to run this code, you’ll get an error:

 ```javascript
 ReferenceError: must call super constructor before using |this| in Adult class constructor